Rose water: Cosmetics

 In medieval Europe, rose water was used to wash hands during feasts.

 Religion

 Rose water is used in religious ceremonies in Christianity (in the Byzantine Rite of the Catholic Church and in the Eastern Orthodox Church), Zoroastrianism, and the Baháʼí Faith (in Kitab-i-Aqdas 1:76).

 Chemical composition

 Depending on the origin and manufacturing method, rose water is obtained from the sepals and petals of Rosa × damascena through steam distillation.
-The following monoterpenoid and alkane components can be identified with gas chromatography: mostly citronellol, nonadecane, geraniol, and phenylethyl alcohol, and also henicosane, nonadecane, eicosane, linalool, citronellyl acetate, methyleugenol, heptadecane, pentadecane, docosane, nerol, disiloxane, octadecane, and pentacosane.
-Usually, phenylethyl alcohol is responsible for the typical odour of rose water but is not always present in derivative products.
+Diverse monoterpenoid and alkane components include citronellol, nonadecane, geraniol, and phenylethyl alcohol, among others; phenylethyl alcohol is responsible for the typical odour of rose water but is not always present in derivative products.